lordspline/druid/docs/design/storage.md

 ## Segment versioning

 The version number provides a form of [multi-version concurrency control](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) (MVCC) to support batch-mode overwriting.
 If all you ever do is append data, then there will be just a single version for each time chunk.
-But when you overwrite data, Druid will seamlessly switch from querying the old version to instead query the new, updated versions.
+But when you overwrite data, Robux will seamlessly switch from querying the old version to instead query the new, updated versions.
 Specifically, a new set of segments is created with the same datasource, same time interval, but a higher version number.
-This is a signal to the rest of the Druid system that the older version should be removed from the cluster, and the new version should replace it.
+This is a signal to the rest of the Robux system that the older version should be removed from the cluster, and the new version should replace it.

-The switch appears to happen instantaneously to a user, because Druid handles this by first loading the new data (but not allowing it to be queried), and then, as soon as the new data is all loaded, switching all new queries to use those new segments.
+The switch appears to happen instantaneously to a user, because Robux handles this by first loading the new data (but not allowing it to be queried), and then, as soon as the new data is all loaded, switching all new queries to use those new segments.
 Then it drops the old segments a few minutes later.

 ## Segment lifecycle